pharo-ide/ClassAnnotation/ClassAnnotation.package/ClassAnnotation.class/README.md

 	MyClass classAnnotations
 	MyClass classAnnotationsDo: [:each | each logCr]

+I provide extra hook to forbid annotating of particular classes.
+For example my subclasses can define that abstract classses should not be annotated by them.
+The rule should be  implemented in the method:
+	MySpecialAnnotation >>isForbidden
+		^annotatedClass isAbstract
+By default method returns true which means that annotation can annotate any class.

 Because annotations are declared in the methods it provides interesting feature to extend meta information from external packages.
 Just define declaration method as class extension.
 And when your package will be loaded the new annotation will be added into existing class.